 - Describe the work and perspective of significant Christian historians.

 - Evaluate modern theoretical approaches in history from a biblical perspective.

 - Demonstrate graduate-level competency in historiographical research, analysis, and writing.

 Textbook readings and lecture presentations

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
 Each thread must be 250–300 words, include at least 2 scholarly citations in current Turabian format, and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 3 other classmates’ threads.
 Each reply must be 100–150 words.

 The student will select a topic for his/her final historiographic paper and get approval from the professor.